gawel/irc3_plugins/botui/README.rst

 ==========
 Configfile
 ==========
-Create a section name that is the absolute path for the module.
-You can get it by checking the "__name__"-variable for the package or the module, if only the file is used.
+Create a section name that is named "botui".
 There are 2 constants to be set.

-Example:
-Having the entire package placed as a subpackage to the bot.

-[botui.botui]
-admin = TestUser
-joininvite = true

 * admin - The user to forward invites to.
 (Default: None)
 * joininvite - true/false